Last updated on January 5th, 2020 at 08:50 am

-Get some inspiration and motivation with this list of 25 health and fitness goal ideas that will transform your body and mind!
+Get some inspiration and motivation with this list of 25 goal ideas for health and fitness.
 If you always set goals, but never follow through, this article can help.
+These amazing examples of actionable fitness goals can transform your body and mind!

 If you’re someone who always makes plans & has a hard time following through, if you’re always putting off the things you really want to do, we’ve got something in common.